 Deploy OneAgent on Elastic Container Service (ECS) with EC2 launch type

 For Elastic Container Service, monitoring consumption is based on hosts units.
-See Serverless monitoring for details.
+See Application and Infrastructure Monitoring (Host Units) for details.

 To deploy OneAgent on AWS Elastic Container Service (ECS) clusters with EC2 launch type, follow the instructions below.